sciactive/pnotify/README.md

 * `pnotify:init` - Fired upon initialization of a new notice.
 This event bubbles.
 * `pnotify:mount` - Fired when the notice has been mounted into the DOM.
 This event bubbles.
 * `pnotify:update` - Fired when the notice's state changes.
-Careful, this includes internal state and can be very noisy.
+Careful, this includes internal state and can be very noisy (don't do anything computationally expensive on this one).
 * `pnotify:beforeOpen` - Fired before the notice opens.
 Use `preventDefault()` on the event to cancel this action.
 * `pnotify:afterOpen` - Fired after the notice opens.
 * `pnotify:enterModal` - Fired when the notice enters a modal state.
 (Opens in a modal stack, or a modalish stack that is in modal state.)